Rvhoyos/QuackedSMP/README.md

 - Periodic tip broadcasts (`message_interval`, default 300s)
 - `/mute <player> <minutes>` and `/unmute <player>` (OP)
 - Manage lists and mutes from the **Chat Filter** admin tab

+### Welcome Book

+`/guide` hands out an in-game book.
+One copy lives in config (`welcomeBook.content`) and is edited in the panel Welcome Book tab.
+Kits and `/rtp` profiles can hand it out on first use.

+New players also get a scoreboard sidebar on join (`welcomeSidebar*`).

+### World Hints

+- Slime chunks show ambient slime particles below Y40 in the overworld
+- Holding an eye of ender marks the nearest stronghold on the Locator Bar with a distance readout

 ### Custom Dimensions (`/dim`)